By Emily,

 • to carry out ablutions.

 Yes, you are a landlord if you receive income for renting out a self contained unit / dwelling on your property.
-So to this extent you are exposed to additional risks such as loss of rent and malicious damage by the tenant.
-This is why we recommend that a separate landlord policy is put in place, in addition to your own home insurance.
+To this extent you are exposed to additional risks such as loss of rent and malicious damage by the tenant.
+That’s why we recommend a separate landlord policy is put in place, in addition to your own home insurance.

-This is your choice but we strongly recommend that Home & Income properties are insured with a single insurer.
-If you have a claim (eg a major fire, or an earthquake) your claim will be more straight forward with a single insurer.
+This is your choice, but for the sake of convenience, we strongly recommend that Home & Income properties are insured with a single insurer.
+If you have a claim (eg a major fire, or an earthquake) your claim will be more straightforward with a single insurer, which will speed up the claims process.

 And home and income, with a rental property examples: